bobbimanners/Zapple-II/README.md

 - `softcard80.asm` - This is the Z80 code to handle BDOS calls and send them to the 6502 to be processed.
 Written in Z80 assembler.
-I am currently assembling this using `Z80asm` (but will probably switch to `Z80as` when it grows too large.
-Loads at 05000H in Z80 space, which is $6000 in 6502-land.
+I am currently assembling this using `Z80asm` under Linux (it got too large to assemble with `Z80asm` under ProDOS on the Apple II.
 - `softcard65.asm` - This is the 6502 back end code.
 Written in Merlin8 v2.58.
   Loads at $0900 in 6502 space.